Nepal Buddhist Tour Lumbini

 UNESCO has listed sites

-Swayambhunath, in the west of Kathmandu Valley, is an ancient religious site on the top of the hill.
+Swayambhunath, to the west of Kathmandu Valley, is an ancient religious site on the top of a hill.
 It’s also known as ‘Monkey Temple,’ foretold in many mythological stories.
 It is a sacred Buddhist temple but is also popular among Hindus.

-Swayambhunath stupa has giant eyes and eyebrows with symbolic meanings.
+Swayambhunath stupa has giant eyes and eyebrows that have symbolic meanings.
 The word ‘Swayambhu’ means self-created.
-The parts of the stupa have different purposes where.
+The parts of the stupa have different purposes.
 The dome signifies the whole world.
-The eyes represent ‘wisdom and compassion, and curled nose symbolizes unity.
+The eyes represent wisdom and compassion, and the curled nose symbolizes unity.
 History says a ruler inside Kathmandu Valley found it around the Lichhavi period.
-Even Emperor Ashoka built a monument that later.
+Even Emperor Ashoka built a monument to it later.

 Boudhanath is a big white dome between a giant Mandala with a big pair of huge eyes that symbolize a beacon of peace.
 Many tourists come just for a visit or as a pilgrim to this 14th-century-built Buddhist stupa.

-This spectacular Buddhist site became the center of pilgrimage for many centuries and still is of notable one.
+This spectacular Buddhist site became the pilgrimage center for many centuries and is still notable.
 People gather here to see the grand view of the site.
 They offer peace and prayers through lights, butter candles, chants, etc. The prayer flags, wheels, and monks will give you spiritual vibes.
 You will observe the serenity in the aura and air of this place.

 Namo Buddha is on the outskirts of the valley, particularly to the southeast of a valley surrounded by the Tamang community.
-It would be best if you drove for a few hours to get to this place.
+It would be best to drive for a few hours to get there.

 At an elevation of around 1750m, it is perfect for a short hike, meditation, and watching the beautiful sunrise and sunset.
 Along with the magnificent view of the mountain peak, this Buddhist site is an important pilgrimage site.